Deepika0805/JS_hindi/README.md

 # JS_hindi
-Acode repo for javascipt series
+A code repo for javascipt series